Hellenic Police: Commissioned Officers

-Scientists (biologists, chemists, physicists, computer scientists, engineers, psychologists, anthropologists etc.) as well as doctors can also join the Hellenic Police Force starting on the rank of Lieutenant II (for Scientists) or Lieutenant I (for Doctors) without going through the entire Undergraduate Program of the Police Academy.
-They only get a three-month basic training on the use of weapons as well as the basics of the law and police procedures.
-These officers usually join the Forensic Investigation Division or the Health and Safety Division (more so the case for Doctors and Therapists) and can reach up to the rank of Major General and become Directors of the two aforementioned Divisions.
+Scientists (including biologists, chemists, physicists, computer scientists, engineers, psychologists, and anthropologists), as well as medical doctors and dentists, may also join the Hellenic Police, as "special duty officers", without completing the full undergraduate program of the Police Academy.
+These officers enter the force at the rank of Lieutenant II (scientists) or Lieutenant I (medical doctors and dentists) and undergo a three-month basic training program covering firearms use, legal fundamentals, and police procedures.
+They are typically assigned to the Forensic Investigation Division or the Health and Safety Division in the case of doctors, dentists and therapists, and may advance to the rank of Major General, serving as Directors of the aforementioned divisions.